RRZE-HPC/Ultimate-SpMV/README.md

 - The -c and -s options are only relevant when the scs kernel is selected
 - Dependencies:
 	- mkl (used for validation of results)
-- Select compiler in Makefile (icc, icx, gcc, nvcc)
+- Select compiler in Makefile (gcc, icc, icx, llvm, nvcc)
 	- icc not advised
 - VECTOR_LENGTH for SIMD instructions is also defined at the top of the Makefile, useful for non-SELL_C_SIGMA kernels
 - If using AVX512 on icelake, I currently get around downfall perf bug with the icx compiler from OneAPI 2023.2.0